 NGOs and charities can lobby, raise public awareness and fund projects.
 Educational courses and materials - including this book - could have a role

 Figure 6.29 Different stakeholders can work together to bring about change

-Think about the development gap within South Africa.
 Who has the power and responsibility to improve pay and working conditions for people like Gertruida?

 Strategies to build resilience